SH-Stark/github-battle/README.md

 # Github Battle

-Compare two developers in Github according to their activity.
+Compare two developers in Github according to their stars!
+Check also the most popular repos for a specific programming language.

 ```
 npm install